 We will participate in mock scoring sessions of the exam using current rubrics.
 Teachers with experience in the AP* program will review a variety of approaches to course structure, and they will gain numerous teaching strategies to add to their toolboxes.
 New AP* teachers will learn about the course requirements as well as various curriculum strategies and teaching techniques that will assist them in offering students a successful AP* Environmental Science course.

-Labs: This integral part of the course will be covered in a variety of ways: activities that participants will do with a virtual lab partner and share their findings during the workshop; other labs will be experienced by viewing videos of labs and field trips created by experienced APES instructors; participants will share with each other applicable labs, and brainstorming and crafting labs and data sets that would work in remote learning situations.
+Labs: This integral part of the course will be covered in a variety of ways: activities that participants will do with lab partners and share their findings during the workshop; other labs will be experienced by viewing videos of labs and field trips created by experienced APES instructors; participants will share with each other applicable labs, and brainstorming and crafting labs and data sets that would work in their classroom situations.

 • To identify and apply the standards of the AP* Environmental Science Exam to classroom practices